 Create a Doubly Linked List from a Ternary Tree

 Given a ternary tree, create a doubly linked list out of it.
-A ternary tree is just like binary tree but instead of having two nodes, it has three nodes i.e. left, middle, right.
+A ternary tree is just like a binary tree but instead of having two nodes, it has three nodes i.e. left, middle, and right.

 For the above example, the linked list formed for below tree should be NULL <- 30 <-> 5 <-> 1 <-> 4 <-> 8 <-> 11 <-> 6 <-> 7 <-> 15 <-> 63 <-> 31 <-> 55 <-> 65 -> NULL

 We strongly recommend you to minimize your browser and try this yourself first.

 The idea is to traverse the tree in a preorder fashion similar to binary tree preorder traversal.
 Here, when we visit a node, we will insert it into a doubly linked list, in the end, using a tail pointer.
 That we use to maintain the required insertion order.
 We then recursively call for left child, middle child and right child in that order.

 Below is the implementation of this idea.